-Consider the disordered set $\{1, 2, \ldots, k\}$ and separate it into two parts: the first part consists of $r$ disordered pairs (sequence order of these pairs is also unimportant) and the second one consists of the remaining $k-2r$ numbers.
+In order to do this, let us consider the unordered set $\{1, 2, \ldots, k\}$ and separate it into two parts: the first part consists of $r$ unordered pairs (sequence order of these pairs is also unimportant) and the second one consists of the remaining $k-2r$ numbers.
 So, we have